 - Complete the application.
 Once you’ve picked a lender, you’ll need to fill out a full application and submit any required documentation, such as tax returns or pay stubs.
 Also be prepared to provide information regarding each of the loans you want to refinance.

 - Manage your payments.
-If you’re approved, continue to make payments on your old loans while the finance is processed.
+If you’re approved, continue to make payments on your old loans while the refinance is processed.
 Afterward, you might consider signing up for autopay so you won’t miss any future payments — many lenders offer a rate discount to borrowers who opt for automatic payments.

 If you decide that refinancing is right for you, you can easily compare your rates from multiple lenders with Credible after filling out a single form.